engagement

 ASU alumni continue their commitment to service through AmeriCorps, Teach for America and the Peace Corps, making a lasting impact globally.

 AmeriCorps engages more than 75,000 Americans in intensive service each year at nonprofits, schools, public agencies and community and faith-based groups across the country.
-Since the program’s founding in 1994, more than 900,000 AmeriCorps members have contributed more than 1.2 billion hours in service across America while tackling pressing problems and mobilizing millions of volunteers for the organizations they serve.
+Since the program's founding in 1994, more than 900,000 AmeriCorps members have contributed more than 1.2 billion hours of service across America while tackling pressing challenges and mobilizing millions of volunteers for the organizations they serve.

-Peace Corps service is a 27-month commitment that places Peace Corps volunteers abroad to work with local communities in the areas of agriculture, community and economic development, education, environment, health and youth development.
-The agency’s mission is to promote world peace and friendship and a better understanding between Americans and people of other countries.
+Peace Corps service is a 27-month commitment that places volunteers abroad to work with local communities in agriculture, community and economic development, education, environment, health and youth development.
+The agency's mission is to promote world peace and friendship while fostering greater understanding between Americans and people of other countries.

-Teach For America is a non-profit organization that enlists recent college graduates of all academic majors to teach for two years in urban and rural public schools.
-Through this effort, Teach For America is growing the movement of leaders who work to ensure kids growing up in poverty get an excellent education.
+Teach For America is a nonprofit organization that enlists recent college graduates from all academic majors to teach for two years in urban and rural public schools.
+Through this effort, Teach For America develops leaders committed to ensuring that students growing up in poverty receive an excellent education.